-We have a photo of me at 2 weeks old sitting atop a table there as well as other shots from birthdays, late nights after high school basketball games, and other special events, like when we announced we were having a baby.
-It’s a memory making place.
+We have a photo of me at 2 weeks old sitting atop a table at ChiChi’s, it was so much a part of my childhood, I started early.
+Family albums include other shots from birthdays, late nights after high school basketball games, and other special events, like when we announced we were having a baby.
+ChiChi’s holds a host of memories for me.

 Everything at ChiChi’s is fresh and made to order.
 The pasta are homemade and the pizza is hand stretched.
 Mmmm….
 I want some right now!

 One of my ultimate favorite things to order at ChiChi’s (besides “a pepperoni and mushroom pizza, stretched, and cut the old-fashioned way”) would be their Italian Salad.
 Oh my!
 Soooo yummy!
 Unfortunately, distance and money stand in the way of my indulging to my heart’s content.

 After years of experimenting, I’ve seen great success copying ChiChi’s Italian Salad at home.
 Yeehaw!
 And I’m going to share the secret with you.
 The salad part was never hard to mimic, but the dressing?
 Ah, that’s another story.